CSCfi/csc-user-guide/docs/cloud/tutorials/http-redirector.md

     In this example, `test.com` is the original URL, and `test2.com`  is the one that the user will be redirected to.

-1. Mount the Configmap to the nginx deployment.
+1. Mount the Configmap to the nginx deployment as a volume.
 Go to deployment and add following code in the YAML file.

    ```
    spec: